fixstream-web/website/README.md

 ## Development
 Handle static page data and content using Handlebars + Sass + vanilla JS.
 Builds to wordpress/wp-content/themes/fixstream

+`gulp audit`: Creates record of all existing page-specific source files (HBS/JS/SCSS) within the development environment.
+Exports to a temp folder as an array in a JSON object.
+This is fed into `gulp pages` for comparision with site-data.json.
+Useful for keep source files unpolluted.

 `gulp pages`: Parses through site-data.json and generates a default HBS, SCSS, and JS file for each page name.
+Compares against `gulp audit` file list and outputs a list of unassociated source files for review/deletion.
 Convenient for keeping source files in line with data.

 ### Page Data Config
 Object key: Data Key for Handlebars - must start with a letter